Jacques de Bourbon – 1 February 1355

 Du Guesclin thought for a moment.
 ‘Handsomely?
 This is just an advance?
 Oh, well, that changes everything.
 I will be ready to leave in fifteen minutes.’

-Du Guesclin handed over the five hundred franks to the captain of his mercenaries and shouted orders accompanied by much waving of his hands.
+Du Guesclin handed over the five hundred francs to the captain of his mercenaries and shouted orders accompanied by much waving of his hands.

 Five stakes were hurriedly erected as close to the English lines as it was safe to go.
 They bound the English prisoners, dragged them to the posts, firmly securing them with strong ties.